Studiocanal Films: Lumiere Pictures and Television/UGC DA/Canal+ Image International

-Its early origins of Canal+ Image and StudioCanal were first founded on 5 August 1873 as Marseille Louis and Adolphe Fraissinet, under the corporate name Nouvelle Compagnie Marseillaise de navigation à vapeur A. et L. Fraissinet et compagnie.
+The earliest origins of Canal+ Image and StudioCanal were first founded on 5 August 1873 in Marseille, under the corporate name Nouvelle Compagnie Marseillaise de navigation à vapeur A. et L. Fraissinet et compagnie.

-La Compagnie Fraissinet was a Marseille arming company by maritime transport.
-During the 1960s, decolonization and competition with jet-powered air travel weakened the group's results and it ended up selling its maritime assets to the Chargers Gatten in 1964.
+La Compagnie Fraissinet was a Marseille shipping company.
+During the 1960s, decolonization and competition with jet-powered air travel weakened the group's results and it ended up selling its maritime assets to the Chargeurs Réunis (United Shippers) in 1964.

-In July 1981, Cyril de Rouvre did an OPA surprise on the Compagnie Fraissinet en difficulté.
-Having become specialised in the maintenance and resale of business aircraft, Fraissinet-Transair becomes the Financière Robur in tribute to the hero of Jules Verne, Robur-le-Conquérant.
-The grandson of Antoine de Rouvre, who had embarked on the cinema in the late 1920s, Cyril de Rouvre, brought together his film assets within the Robur Financière: the Compagnie Française de cinématographie (CFC), the Consortium Financier pour la production de films (CFPF) and Coficiné, which specialised in the financing of production.
+In July 1981, Cyril de Rouvre made a surprise takeover bid on the struggling Fraissinet Company.
+Having become specialised in the maintenance and resale of business aircraft, Fraissinet-Transair became the Financière Robur in tribute to the hero of Jules Verne, Robur-le-Conquérant.
+The grandson of Antoine de Rouvre, who had begun cinema interests in the late 1920s, Cyril de Rouvre, brought together his film assets within Financière Robur: the Compagnie Française de cinématographie (CFC), the Consortium Financier pour la production de films (CFPF) and Coficiné, which specialised in the financing of production.
 Rouvre gradually separated from its industrial activities and then bought multiple film catalogues (Les Films Gibé, Les Films Corona, Silver Films) created in August 1987 via a new subsidiary, Robur Droits Audiovisuels.

 On 30 June 1992, the Financière Robur merged its catalogue of films with that of UGC by absorbing UGC Droits Audiovisuels, its subsidiary founded in 1985.
 The UGC group takes control of the new company, the first catalogue of films in France with nearly 1500 feature films and 500 hours of audiovisual programmes.